 A more luxurious option is Ammende Villa.
 The mansion was built in 1905 by a family of wealthy German traders.
 Used as a casino and then a health center by the Soviets after WWII, Ammende Villa has been fully restored to its Art Nouveau glory and converted into a boutique hotel.
 But even if you don’t stay at the Villa, visitors are free to wander around the ground floor rooms and admire the atmosphere.
 The stately exterior opens onto a two-story lobby hung with a massive chandelier and a bevy of hunting trophies.
 The dark woods of the billiard room are offset by the light airiness of the elegant dining room and cozy mauve shades of the parlor.
 I can only imagine the beauty of the upstairs guest rooms!

-Is Parnu, Estonia your idea of paradise?
+Is Parnu, Estonia your idea of a beach paradise?